ridwanzal/ridwanzal/README.md

 - Focusing on clean code, conducting best practice as much as possible
 - Being a product designer as side hustle, helping company deal with product design, familiar with :
   - Figma, Sketch, Zeplin, Invision for web and mobile app designs
-- Experience more than 10 years on logo, advertisment, promotional content.
+- Experienced more than 10 years on logo, advertisment, promotional content.

 #### You can reach me